We want to get healthy again, but it sometimes seems as though we’re being sabotaged at every turn.

-You’d think that as a fitness professional the important thing I could do for others is to coach their workouts.
-But perhaps the most helpful thing I do for others is to help them prepare their minds and organize their daily lifestyles in such a way that excellent health and increased prosperity are inevitable.
+You’d think that as a wellness professional the important thing I could do for others is to coach their workouts.
+But perhaps the most helpful thing I do for others is to help them prepare their minds and organize their daily lifestyles in such a way that to get healthy is inevitable.

 I encourage you to ask your medical doctor what best way to get healthy would work uniquely well for you.